 We found many explanations of the tribe’s name fries/frisian, of which we've listed below the most heard.

 A classic one, in the category of fashion, often found, is that fries/frisian is related to Old-Frisian frisle and fresle, or English frizzle meaning ‘curly hair’.
 Think also of the verb friseren ‘to make hair curly’ in the Dutch language, albeit friseren is a French loanword.
 Apparently, if you're to adopt this theory, Frisians had curly hair 2,000 years ago (Grimm 1840, Müllenhoff 1900, De Vries 1971, Van Veen & Van der Sijs 1997).
 In this respect, think also of vrieze, Fries, frise, frisa, and friz in successively English, German, French, Portuguese, and Ukrainian languages, which is a rough woollen fabric type (Van der Sijs 2010).
-The woollen fabric vrieze in Middle Dutch language was known as frise.
+The woollen fabric vrieze in the Middle Dutch language was known as frise.

 True, we cannot deny that the history of Frisia is one in which sheep and their curly woollen fleece played a major role.
 We all know of the famous pallia fresonica 'Frisian cloaks' mentioned in several early-medieval texts, and of the production of fresum in Frisia as mentioned in the late eighth-century codex Lex Frisionum 'law book'.
 However, to say that Frisians were named after curly hair, rough wool, or sheep doesn't make much sense, we think.
 It is more plausible the other way around.
 Therefore, the best we can do with this frivolous theory is to listen to the Dutch '80s teenage girl group Frizzle Sizzle and their song Alles heeft een ritme 'everything has a rhythm'.
-Check our posts Haute couture from the salt marshes and Rescuing The Rolling Sheep for more background on wool production and fashion in early medieval Frisia.
+Check our blog posts Haute couture from the salt marshes and Come to rescue The Rolling Sheep for more background on wool production and fashion in early medieval Frisia.

 By the way, because the Frisians have been named Frigones too, in the Ravenna Cosmography ca. AD 700, their tribe's name has occasionally been explained in relation to coldness and the cold climate.
 However, if the southern shores of the North Sea with its mild temperature were already considered cold by the Romans and Greeks, other tribes living further north would have earned this title even more.
 Perhaps these frigid Mediterranean people should have worn more clothes made of vrieze fabric.
 No more words on this theory.